laurilaatu/HGQ2/docs/getting_started.md

 HGQ2 (High Granularity Quantization 2) is a quantization-aware training framework built on Keras v3, targeting real-time deep learning applications on edge devices like FPGAs.
 It provides a comprehensive set of tools for creating and training quantized neural networks with minimal effort with streamlined integration with hls4ml.

+A complete example of using HGQ2 can bbe found at [example/small_jet_tagger.ipynb](https://github.com/calad0i/HGQ2/blob/master/example/small_jet_tagger.ipynb) for a small jet tagging model.
+This example demonstrates how to create a quantized model, train it, and convert it for hardware deployment using hls4ml.

 ## Key Features

 - **Multi-backend support**: Works with TensorFlow, JAX, and PyTorch through Keras v3